 Often, outpatient treatment is needed after completing an inpatient drug program.
 Patients are only discharged after showing they are comfortable and capable of reentering society after advanced progress and without fear of relapsing.
 Outpatient treatment still holds counseling and frequent group meetings, ideal for accountability and support in the life-long journey.

 California Centers for Recovery offers a unique detox experience in a luxury setting.
 Our highly-trained and experienced staff provides constant care to help you through withdrawal symptoms and prepare you for a life of sobriety.
-Staying in a high-end, tranquil center in Manhattan Beach, CA can provide you with the time and space you need to kick your addiction and walk the road to recovery.
+Staying in a high-end, tranquil center in the South Bay Area can provide you with the time and space you need to kick your addiction and walk the road to recovery.